kulics/koral/book-en/document.md

 But sometimes we need to get the raw type of data to deal with, we can use type judgment to help us accomplish this.

-We can use `expression type?` to determine the type of data, and `expression type!` to convert the data to our type.
+We can use `expression: type?` to determine the type of data, and `expression: type!` to convert the data to our type.

 E.g:
 ```
-Func : (he Homework ->) {
+Func := (he: Homework ->) {
     #: Determine if Chinese students
-    ? he ChineseStudent? {
+    ? he: ChineseStudent? {
         #: Convert to Chinese Student Data
-        Cs : he ChineseStudent!
+        Cs := he: ChineseStudent!
     }
 }
 ```